zhukovyuri/VIINA/README.md

 where "YYYYMMDDHHMMSS" is a time stamp (e.g. 202202240001 is "00:01, February 24, 2022").

-Please cite this data source as:
+Please cite this dataset as:

  - Zhukov, Yuri (2022).
 "VIINA: Violent Incident Information from News Articles on the 2022 Russian Invasion of Ukraine."
 Ann Arbor: University of Michigan, Center for Political Studies. ([https://github.com/zhukovyuri/VIINA](github.com/zhukovyuri/VIINA), accessed [DATE]).